‘The Challenge: War Of The Worlds 2’ Star Georgia Harrison Talks Her Team Betraying Her

 “I thought he was making the wrong decision,” Georgia said of Joss.

-Georgia then commented that it’s much better to be sent home by a friend than an enemy and didn’t seem upset that Tori took home the victory that night.
-The Love Island 3 contestant also said that Ashley’s behavior earlier in the day suggested that she was going to be safe which put Georgia a little on edge going to the Proving Ground that night.
+Georgia then commented that it’s much better to be sent home by a friend than an enemy and didn’t seem upset that Tori, who ultimately switched sides, took home the victory that night.
+The Love Island 3 contestant also said that Ashley’s behavior earlier in the day suggested that she was going to be safe, which put Georgia a little on edge going to the Proving Ground that night.
 She remembered Ashley doing squats and smoking all day, something a competitor would not do before an elimination.

 The Challenge: War of the Worlds 2 airs every Wednesday night at 9 p.m.
 ET on MTV.